texamp/texamp.github.io/abstracts.md

 ------

-**Nabile Boussaid (Université Franche-Comté &mdash; Besançon)**
+**Nabile Boussaid (Universit&eacute; Franche-Comt&eacute; &mdash; Besançon)**

 *Virtual levels and virtual states of linear operators in Banach spaces.
-Applications to Schrödinger operators*
+Applications to Schr&ouml;dinger operators*

 Abstract:
 In this talk, I will present a joint work with Andrew Comech (Texas A\&M).
 Our primary interest is on the limiting absorption principle.
 Such a tool is useful in spectral analysis.
 It is also used to obtain dispersive estimates and then to analyze long time evolution of associated nonlinear problems.

-In dimension 1 and 2, in contrast to higher dimensions, the free linear Schrödinger operator has no limiting absorption principle near the threshold.
+In dimension 1 and 2, in contrast to higher dimensions, the free linear Schr&ouml;dinger operator has no limiting absorption principle near the threshold.
 This makes all this classical perturbative approach much more involved.

 The absence of limiting absorption principle (LAP) in the vicinity of some point is equivalent to the presence of a virtual level at this point.
 But it is also known that virtual levels are unstable by perturbations leading to bifurcation of eigenvalues.

-Our work is an attempt to understand the different characterizations of virtual levels and to provide limiting absorption principle for small perturbations of the free Schrödinger operators in dimension 1 and 2.
+Our work is an attempt to understand the different characterizations of virtual levels and to provide limiting absorption principle for small perturbations of the free Schr&ouml;dinger operators in dimension 1 and 2.

 ------